Skip to main content

 Treat these as separate controls in the SOW:

-Your clause should answer five practical questions: what data is confidential, what use is allowed, how it must be handled, whether subcontractors may access it, and how long obligations survive after termination [Add current threshold after verification].
+Your clause should answer five practical questions: what data is confidential, what use is allowed, how it must be handled, whether subcontractors may access it, and how long obligations survive after termination, with the survival period confirmed in the signed agreement or by counsel before use.
 If personal or regulated data is in scope, reference the relevant DPA or security exhibit directly instead of leaving it implied.

 Keep this test in mind: can you track who accessed information, where records and invoices are stored, and who owns close-out actions?
 That is the difference between manageable compliance and late-stage surprises from terms you did not scope or price.